How to resume a scrape after a crash

 `)

-// Seed the worklist once.
+// seed the worklist once.
 INSERT OR IGNORE keeps existing rows and their status

 // untouched, so re-running after a crash never resets finished work back to pending.